-Why not speed up your computer by adding more memory, make sure you buy the correct memory.
+Why not speed up your computer by adding more memory, make sure you buy the correct memory, DDR4 has just been released.

 Increasing your Computers Memory by buying and adding more memory, also known as RAM (Random Access Memory) for you computer can be the cheapest and easiest way to give your PC a significant speed improvement.